annihilatorrrr/PRIVACY_POLICY/t&c.md

 9. PRIVACY POLICY

 We care about data privacy and security.
-Please review our Privacy Policy: http://www.dronebots.in/privacy.By using the Services, you agree to be bound by our Privacy Policy, which is incorporated into these Legal Terms.
+Please review our Privacy Policy.
+By using the Services, you agree to be bound by our Privacy Policy, which is incorporated into these Legal Terms.
 Please be advised the Services are hosted in India.
 If you access the Services from any other region of the world with laws or other requirements governing personal data collection, use, or disclosure that differ from applicable laws in India, then through your continued use of the Services, you are transferring your data to India, and you expressly consent to have your data transferred to and processed in India.
 Further, we do not knowingly accept, request, or solicit information from children or knowingly market to children.
 Therefore, in accordance with the U.S.
 Children's Online Privacy Protection Act, if we receive actual knowledge that anyone under the age of 13 has provided personal information to us without the requisite and verifiable parental consent, we will delete that information from the Services as quickly as is reasonably practical.

 10. TERM AND TERMINATION